• USD

 One of Africa's wildest Frontiers

-The northern reaches of Chobe, though not overcrowded, attract several visitors annually.
-Once, however, you travel further south to the Savute section of the park, one of Africa's wildest frontiers - which genuinely seems to stretch into eternity - can be experienced.
+Once you travel further south to the Savute section of the park, one of Africa's wildest frontiers, a genuinely remote safari experience can be found.
 Here, only a handful of people at any given time can relish a truly remote safari experience in an area that covers thousands of square miles.

 3